HypeHound/downpay-docs/docs/index.md

 * Buy now, pay later and subscription selling strategies do not support deposits but can be used together as separate options.

-* Deposits don’t support “Buy x, get y” discounts.
+* Deposits don’t support “Buy x, get y” discounts or shipping discounts.

 ## Pricing plans